mabdinur/starterprojectspring/README.md

 Congrats, we just created a distributed service with OpenTelemetry!

-## Section 2: Using Spring Handlers and Interceptors
+## Manual Instrumentation using Handlers and Interceptors

 Name one FirstService and other, SecondService.
 Add the required OpenTelemetry dependencies, configurations, and your chosen exporter to both projects.
 In this section, we will implement the Spring HandlerInerceptor interface to wrap all requests to FirstService and Second Service controllers in a span.

 We will also use the RestTemplate HTTP client to send requests from FirstService to SecondService.
 To propagate the trace in this request we will also implement the ClientHttpRequestInterceptor interface.
 This implementation is only required for FirstService since this will be the only project that sends outbound requests (SecondService only receive requests from an external service).

-### Setup FirstService and SecondService:
+### Setup FirstService and SecondService

 Using the instructions [here](#create-two-spring-projects) create two spring projects.

-Follow the instructions [here](#setup-for-section-1-and-section-2) to add the required dependencies and configurations.
+Follow the instructions [here](#setup-for-manual-instrumentation) to add the required dependencies and configurations.

-### SecondService:
+### SecondService

 Ensure the main method in SecondServiceApplication is defined.
 This will be the entry point to the SecondService project.
 This file should be created by the Spring Boot project initializer.